 - Learn the history: I know I can’t be the only one who has celebrated a holiday without having any real idea why it exists, right?
 Whether you just want to find out for yourself or you want to turn it into a lesson for your kids, brush up on your Memorial Day trivia.

 - Host a virtual game night: Incorporate all your new knowledge into a trivia night or coordinate your outfits (a must) for a round of Family Feud or Pictionary.
 You could also play some improv games like the one where you make up a story by taking turns adding one word or sentence at a time.
 This one is extra fun because kids can participate (likely with hilarious results) too.
-However you choose to virtually gather your tribe, have everyone throw in for a cash prize or something silly.
+However, you choose to virtually gather your tribe and have everyone throw in for a cash prize or something silly.
 I remember a jar of long-expired homemade jarred pickles that made its way through white elephant gift exchanges for decades in my parents’ group of friends.
 Every year, it showed back up.
 I can still the seedy green slop now.
 You never know what beloved traditions could come out of this time.

-- Virtual bake off: In one of the most wholesome side effects of stay-at-home orders, people are suddenly baking all the things.
+- Virtual bake-off: In one of the most wholesome side effects of stay-at-home orders, people are suddenly baking all the things.
 Selfies in exotic locations have been replaced by bubbly sourdough starter in jars and glamour shots of crusty, drool-worthy loaves of baked perfection.
 Honor this new pastime with a doughnut or cake-making contest (if you can find some flour, that is) where everyone sends in a picture of the final product.
-Assign the judges (the younger the better) ahead of time and let all participants watch the judges’ live critique.
+Assign the judges (the younger, the better) ahead of time and let all participants watch the judges’ live critique.
 Take the feel-good factor up a notch by having a $5 buy-in where the winners get to pick a charity to donate to.
-Thanks Krisi Olivero of Live.
+Thanks, Krisi Olivero of Live.
 Laugh.
 Film. for this idea and for donating the winnings from your bakeoff to Frontline Foods (a Colorado charity that donates meals to healthcare workers)!

 - Take a vacation from electronics: I wouldn’t have thought it possible, but I do think we are leaning on technology now more than ever.
 After all of those virtual gatherings, spend a little time electronics-free.
 We’re all attached to our devices at the wrist, so it will be a worthwhile challenge.
 Go for a long walk.
 Grow something.
 Have a distraction-free conversation.
 Even if you think you have nothing left to talk about with those people you’ve been around 24/7 for the last 2.5 months, step into it.
 Sit with the discomfort of not having something to reach for and see what kind of magic comes from it.